Palatinate (region): Geography

 The Palatinate borders Saarland in the west, historically also comprising the state's Saarpfalz District.
 In the northwest, the Hunsrück mountain range forms the border with the Rhineland region.
 The eastern border with Hesse and the Baden region runs along the Upper Rhine river, while the left bank, with Mainz and Worms as well as the Selz basin around Alzey, belong to the Rhenish Hesse region.
 In the south, the German-French border separates the Palatinate from Alsace.

 One-third of the region is covered by the Palatinate Forest (Pfälzerwald), including the Palatinate Forest Nature Park popular with hikers.
-With about 1771 km2, it is Germany's largest contiguous forested area, and is part of the Franco-German Palatinate Forest-North Vosges Biosphere Reserve.
+With about 1771 km2, it is Germany's largest contiguous forested area, and is part of the binational Palatinate Forest-North Vosges Biosphere Reserve.